Young Australian Journalist of the Year Awards Categories Explained

 Visual storytelling: This award replaces the photography and television/video journalism categories and emphasises the use of camera or graphic skills (sometimes combined with audio) to tell a story.
 It includes still photography, TV and video journalism and camerawork – and can include sound slides and photo film.
 It also covers artwork, which includes illustrations, digital photo illustrations, cartoons, or information graphics displaying creativity, innovation and style, combined with artistic technique.
 Criteria include storytelling, courage, public impact, creativity, innovative use of technology, technical ability and resourcefulness.
 Entries can include mixed production teams.
 Entrants can submit a single piece of work, such as a photo-essay or slideshow, or up to three pieces showcasing a body of work.

 Public service journalism: This award is similar to the Social Equity Journalism Award, which yearly attracts the most entries in the main Walkleys and aims to celebrate journalism’s role in informing citizens as part of our democratic system.
 It is about journalism that aims to make a difference, with tangible public benefit to the community.
+Entrants can submit a single piece of work or up to three pieces of related work.
 Journalism which this award encourages can include: